clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 **Step 2**

-In the Export area, you will see three related areas - Connected YouTube Accounts, Upload Videos to YouTube, and Uploaded Videos.
+In the Export area, you will see three distinct areas - Connected YouTube Accounts, Upload Videos to YouTube, and Uploaded Videos.

 ![](/images/export-2.jpg)

+First, click **+Connect to YouTube** from the Connected YouTube Accounts section.

+This will prompt a Google page to appear - from here you can select the correct Google account/YouTube account to link to Clowdr.

 **Step 3**